Medical Billing & Reimbursement

 - Demonstrate the ability to use the three major coding manuals, CPT®, ICD-9-CM, and HCPCS.

 - Explain the follow-up process for A/R in a physician’s office, including the top denials by insurance carrier along with their appeals process.

+This course is online and is a self-paced, mentor-supported course with instructor feedback and assistance as required.
 Upon completion of the AHDPG Medical Billing and Reimbursement training program a student will be prepared to sit for the American Academy of Professional Coders (AAPC) Certified Professional Coder (CPB™) certification exam.